moggieuk/ERCF-Software-V3/README.md

 When not using synchronous load move the spring tension in the filament held by servo will be leverage to help feed the filament into the extruder.
 This is controlled with the `delay_servo_release` setting.
 It defaults to 2mm and is unlikely that it will need to be altered.
 An option to home to the extruder using stallguard `homing_method=1` is avaiable but not recommended: (i) it is not necessary with current reduction, (ii) it is not readily compatible with EASY-BRD and (iii) is currently incompatible with sensorless selector homing which hijacks the gear endstop configuration.

   **Note about post homing distance**
 Regardless of loading settings above it is important to accurately set `home_to_nozzle` distance.
 If you are not homing to the toolhead sensor this will be from the extruder entrance to nozzle.
-If you are hoing to toolhead sensor, this will be the (smaller) distance from sensor to nozzle.
+If you are homing to toolhead sensor, this will be the (smaller) distance from sensor to nozzle.
 For example in my setup of Revo & Clockwork 2, the distance is 72mm or 62mm respectively.

 #### Possible unloading options:
 This is much simplier than loading.
 The toolhead sensor, if installed, will automatically be leveraged as a checkpoint when extracting from the extruder.
 `sync_unload_length` controls the mm of synchronized movement at start of bowden unloading.
-This can make unloading more reliable and will act as what Ette refers to as a "hair pulling" step on unload.
+This can make unloading more reliable if the tip is caught in the gears and will act as what Ette refers to as a "hair pulling" step on unload.
 This is an optional step, set to 0 to disable.

 <br>